yiisoft/yii2/framework/UPGRADE.md

       ],
   ];
   ```
+  Note: If you are using the `Advanced Application Template` you should not add this configuration to `common/config` or `console/config`.
+Because the console application does not provide the `request` component.

 * `yii\rbac\PhpManager` now stores data in three separate files instead of one.
 In order to convert old file to
 new ones save the following code as `convert.php` that should be placed in the same directory your `rbac.php` is in: